fossil fuel industry

 It’s not us.
 It’s you.

 WORLD: Thanks for the card. . . .
 But I think we need to talk.
 FOSSIL FUEL INDUSTRY: About what?
 W: About us.
 FFI: About us??
 Can’t it wait until some other time?
 This is Valentine’s Day, and I’ve made plans for us.
 Big plans.
-W: No, I think we need to get some things …CONTINUE READING
+W: The pandemic has given me a lot of time …CONTINUE READING

 Answers reside deep in the heart of Texas